Problem solving: Cognitive sciences: two schools

-In cognitive sciences, researchers' realization that problem-solving processes differ across knowledge domains and across levels of expertise and that, consequently, findings obtained in the laboratory cannot necessarily generalize to problem-solving situations outside the laboratory, has led to an emphasis on real-world problem solving since the 1990s.
+Problem-solving processes differ across knowledge domains and across levels of expertise.
+For this reason, cognitive sciences findings obtained in the laboratory cannot necessarily generalize to problem-solving situations outside the laboratory.
+This has led to a research emphasis on real-world problem solving, since the 1990s.
 This emphasis has been expressed quite differently in North America and Europe, however.
 Whereas North American research has typically concentrated on studying problem solving in separate, natural knowledge domains, much of the European research has focused on novel, complex problems, and has been performed with computerized scenarios.

 Europe

 In Europe, two main approaches have surfaced, one initiated by Donald Broadbent in the United Kingdom and the other one by Dietrich Dörner in Germany.
 The two approaches share an emphasis on relatively complex, semantically rich, computerized laboratory tasks, constructed to resemble real-life problems.
-The approaches differ somewhat in their theoretical goals and methodology, however.
+The approaches differ somewhat in their theoretical goals and methodology.
 The tradition initiated by Broadbent emphasizes the distinction between cognitive problem-solving processes that operate under awareness versus outside of awareness, and typically employs mathematically well-defined computerized systems.
 The tradition initiated by Dörner, on the other hand, has an interest in the interplay of the cognitive, motivational, and social components of problem solving, and utilizes very complex computerized scenarios that contain up to 2,000 highly interconnected variables.

 North America

-In North America, initiated by the work of Herbert A. Simon on "learning by doing" in semantically rich domains, researchers began to investigate problem solving separately in different natural knowledge domainssuch as physics, writing, or chess playingthus relinquishing their attempts to extract a global theory of problem solving.
-Instead, these researchers have frequently focused on the development of problem solving within a certain domain, that is on the development of expertise.
+In North America, initiated by the work of Herbert A. Simon on "learning by doing" in semantically rich domains, researchers began to investigate problem solving separately in different natural knowledge domains—such as physics, writing, or chess playing—rather than attempt to extract a global theory of problem solving.
+These researchers have focused on the development of problem solving within certain domains, that is on the development of expertise.

 Areas that have attracted rather intensive attention in North America include: